NSHipster/articles/2013-09-09-network-link-conditioner.md

 set up your device for development:

 1. Connect your iOS device to your Mac
-2. In Xcode, navigate to Window > Organizer
+2. In Xcode, navigate to Window > Devices & Simulators
 3. Select your device in the sidebar
 4. Click "Use for Development"